rianma/docker-101/README.md

 * Create a volumn using `docker volumn create shared-stuff` to create a new volumn
 * Add `--mount source=shared-stuff,target=/stuff` to `docker run` command to mount the *source* volumn to the *target* in the running container

-## Exercise 2 - Use nginx as reverse proxy for the Node.js app
+## Exercise 3 - Use docker-compose to manage multile services

 > Tip: 1 PROCESS PER CONTAINER

 To keep your container healthy, write simple, maintainable microservices.

-Use docker-compose to manage multile services.

-## Exercise 3 - Use nginx for multiple Node.js apps
+## Exercise 4 - Use nginx for multiple Node.js apps

 ## Resources